apify/apify-docs/docs/web_scraping_101/anti_scraping_overview.md

 ---
 title: Overview of anti scraping techniques
 description: Learn about modern web scraping protection used by websites and how to bypass them.
-Scrape up to three times more pages by combining IP address rotation with per-IP-address storage.
 # menuWeight: 3.1
 category: guides
 paths: